What does HIPAA stand for?

 3. Health care clearinghouses - a clearinghouse is an entity that processes or facilitates processing of health information received from a covered entity.
 When a clearinghouse creates or receives protected health information as a business associate of another entity, it must comply with the Privacy Rule.

-What Information is Protected by HIPAA?
 Information protected under HIPAA includes health care information, which is all information related to preventive, diagnostic, therapeutic, rehabilitative, maintenance, palliative, counseling, service assessment, physical, mental, or functional services.
 Protected health information includes information created or received by a covered entity, public health authority, employer, life insurer, or school that relates to the past, present, or future physical or mental health of an identified individual.
 The Privacy Rule is not limited to medical records.
 The HIPAA Privacy Rule protects all health information.
-Therefore, any information related to treatment, diagnosis, or payment recorded in any form in any location is protected under the HIPAA provisions.
+Therefore, any information related to treatment, diagnosis, or payment recorded in any form in any location is protected under the HIPAA provisions. |

-Can I Request Any and All Records for All Time?
 No. Under HIPAA, a provider is expected to make all reasonable efforts to limit the protected health information released to the minimum necessary to accomplish the intended purpose of the use, disclosure, or request.
 The entire medical record will not be released, but only the specific portions as requested in the authorization.
-Therefore, all requests made to LSLLC for retrieval of health information should include within the authorization the dates of service requested as well as specific documents requested, if applicable.
+Therefore, all requests made to LSLLC for retrieval of health information should include within the authorization the dates of service requested as well as specific documents requested, if applicable. |

-What does the Privacy Rule Do?
 The Privacy Rule does the following:

 1. Gives patients more control over their health information;